WesPeacock/REOrder-SFMs/README.md

 # ReOrder
 A Script that re-orders the fields in a SFM record
  * Uses the op_deopl stub
+ * Assumes that the all fields are single line.

 This script accepts a list of SFMs and re-orders the SFM fields in each record into the list order.
   * Processing each marker in the list in reverse order
-      *  moves all the fields of the current marker to the front of the output line
+      * groups all the fields of the current marker together
-      * deletes the field from the input record.
+      * deletes the fields from the input record.
+      * copies the group to the front of the output line.
-   * When the markers have been processed, all the unmatched text is added to the end of the output line.
+   * When the markers have been processed, add the unmatched text to the end of the output line.